mabiesen/TimerGame-GO/ERROR.md

 Variants to the above equation:
-* If I remove endtime statement from line 23, the variance increases.
-* If I remove endtime statement from line 12, the variance increases.
+* If I remove endtime statement from the case "x" statement, variance increases.
-* If I remove both, the variance increases.

 This is very odd.
 One would assume that defining end time above the switch statement would be sufficient.